A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Empirical Applications

 \subsubsection{Results}

+Our counterfactual policy sets the Southwest Threat of Entry variable to 0 for all markets.
+Therefore, we identify whether American, Delta and United are more/less likely to enter markets when Southwest is no longer a threat to entry (i.e., when it no longer has a lower cost of operating in such markets).
+The arguments for the validity of our decomposition-based prediction are analogous to those in the previous exercise: (i) the policy is observable to players, since Southwest's routes are observable and (ii) the policy is within the support of the data, as there are many markets where Southwest does not operate in both endpoints.
+Hence, under the invariance condition on the equilibrium selection rules, Corollary \ref{example1_corollary} can be applied.
+Estimation and inference on these effects follow those in the previous section, detailed in Appendix \ref{App:Implementation of Decomposition Methods}.
+The results are presented below.

-As we can see from Table \ref{southwest_decomp}, a threat of Southwest entry \textit{increases} the average entry probability of American Airlines (7.4-8\%), Delta Airlines (7.8-7.9\%) and United Airlines (4.7-5.6\%) in such threatened markets (i.e., removing a threat of Southwest entry decreases competitors' average entry probabilities).
+As we can see from Table \ref{southwest_decomp}, a threat of Southwest entry \textit{increases} the average entry probability of American Airlines (7.4-8\%), Delta Airlines (7.8-7.9\%) and United Airlines (4.7-5.6\%) in such markets (i.e., removing a threat of Southwest entry, thereby increasing Southwest's cost, decreases competitors' average entry probabilities).
 The results suggest that in markets where a Southwest entry is likely, the established firms (with larger market presence) will be more likely to enter.
-While our results cannot be strictly interpreted as endogenous deterrence or accommodation (as there are no dynamics), they are consistent with the multiple equilibria in the game, together with an equilibrium selection mechanism whereby larger and established firms are more likely to enter when many firms are willing to do so.
+While our results cannot be strictly interpreted as endogenous deterrence or accommodation, they are consistent with the multiple equilibria in the game, together with an equilibrium selection mechanism whereby larger and established firms are more likely to enter when many firms are willing to do so.
 This is an additional outcome affected by competition, beyond pricing (\cite{Goolsbee/Syverson:08:QJE} and \cite{Tenn/Wendling:14:ReStat}).

 To further understand our results, we follow \cite{Ellison/Ellison:11:AEJ} and \cite{Tenn/Wendling:14:ReStat} and check whether such effects depend on market size.
 To do so, we re-estimate the model for markets below and above the median market size.
 Consistent with those papers, we find nonmonotonic effects of the Southwest threat of entry on its competitors' decisions.
 In particular, we find that the increased entry due to Southwest's threat is driven by small markets.
 In small markets (i.e., below the median market size), where profits are more limited, the threat of Southwest entry induces other firms to do so.
 This is consistent with such airlines coordinating on entry as an equilibrium ``deterrence'' to Southwest (beyond pricing).
 In contrast, the threat of Southwest does not induce entry in larger markets.
 This is consistent with (a static interpretation of) ``accommodation'' in large markets: when profit is large enough, all firms enter for that state even if others are likely to enter, as suggested in \cite{Tenn/Wendling:14:ReStat}.\footnote{Table \ref{southwest_decomp2} in the Online Appendix shows the results for the second term in the average aggregate decomposition (i.e., the role of market characteristics, keeping the same threat of Southwest Airlines entry).}